Raising children who are wise, responsible, and kind is a challenge best met by the Bible.

 Proverbs 22:6 - Direct your children onto the right path, and when they are older, they will not leave it.

-Heading into increasing peer pressure and opportunity for big trouble in high school, it help to be grounded in truth.
+Heading into increasing peer pressure and opportunity for big trouble in high school, it helped to be grounded in truth.
 We never sneaked out to go to a party, never touched drugs or alcohol.
 We knew it wouldn't be productive and we didn't have an urge to fit in at all costs.
 We applied ourselves in school and stayed busy with positive activities and friends.

 Proverbs 11:29 - Whoever brings ruin on their family will inherit only wind, and the fool will be servant to the wise.